bgfoley/Nectar-Hedge-Axelar/DOCS.md

 The Hedge smart contract implements a delta-neutral strategy, managing collateralized and borrowed assets through the Fraxlend protocol.
 Users can deposit and withdraw sfrxEth, while the contract internally balances its position through the _balanceHedge function.
 The contract interacts with the Axelar Relay and Fraxlend protocols for cross-chain functionality and lending operations, respectively.
 Developers and users interested in interacting with the Hedge smart contract should refer to this documentation for a comprehensive understanding of its structure and functionality.

 # AxelarRelay

+## Overview

+AxelarRelay is a smart contract developed by Nectar Development Co., that facilitates cross chain message passing between Ethereum Mainnet and any EVM based layer 2 (Op or Arbitrum).
+The primary purpose is to send liquidity from the long position on Mainnet, to the short position on the perp dex (layer 2).

+### Contract Information

+- **Name:** AxelarRelay
+- **License:** MIT
+- **Solidity Version:** >=0.8.20
+- **Dependencies:**
+  - OpenZeppelin Contracts v4.3.0 (IERC20, AxelarExecutable, IAxelarGasService, AxelarExpressExecutable, IAxelarGateway, IPositionManager, IHedge)

+### Contact Information

+For inquiries about the AxelarRelay smart contract, you can reach out to Nectar Development Co.